vin136/Machine-Learning-Interview-Questions/training_data.md

 How to handle lack of labels ?

 1. Weak supervision : heuristic rules to label. eg: NLP sentiment : `if get rich fast` => spam.
 Encoding  domain expertise.
-Even if giving for hand-labeler, better to
+Even if giving for hand-labeler, better to programmatize it.

+Success stories : for radiologist chest x-ray. worked almost as well.

 # Training-data generation with GAN's